polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ## Introduction

-Monitoring your node's performance is crucial for ensuring reliability and uptime in Polkadot SDK-based networks.
+Monitoring your node's performance ensures reliability and uptime in Polkadot SDK-based networks.
 This guide explains how to set up [Prometheus](https://prometheus.io/){target=\_blank} for collecting node metrics and [Grafana](https://grafana.com/){target=\_blank} for visualizing them in real-time.
-By following these steps, you can gain insights into your node's activity, including block height, peer connections, CPU and memory usage, and more.
+Following these steps, you can gain insights into your node's activity, including block height, peer connections, CPU and memory usage, and more.
 Additionally, the guide covers alert configurations to notify you about potential issues, allowing you to maintain optimal node performance.

 ## Prerequisites

-Before continuing on with this guide, ensure you have the following:
+Before continuing with this guide, ensure you have the following:

 <!--TODO: What goes here?
 What should I read, install, or be familiar with before I can do the rest of this?-->

 ## Prepare Environment

-Before installing Prometheus, it's important to set up the environment securely.
-This involves creating a dedicated user account and setting permissions to ensure Prometheus can run without unnecessary access privileges.
+Before installing Prometheus, it's important to set up the environment securely by creating a dedicated user account and setting permissions to ensure Prometheus can run without unnecessary access privileges.
 The following steps outline how to configure Prometheus with restricted user access and the necessary directory setup:

 1. Create a user for Prometheus by adding the `--no-create-home` flag to disallow `prometheus` from logging in as follows:
   ``` bash